This is some text inside of a div block.

 Huntress' Solution

-If you’re familiar with Huntress, you likely already know that one of the components of our EDR offering is our Managed Antivirus feature.
+If you’re familiar with Huntress, you likely already know that one of the components of our EDR offering is our Managed Microsoft Defender feature.
 We combine Defender's powerful platform with a team of analysts reviewing detections in real time.
 Our offering includes multi-tenancy and visibility into other third-party AV statuses for an endpoint in a single dashboard.

 Screenshot 2023-08-01 at 8.50.45 AM